srihari-swain/Al-ML-projects/README.md

-# Al-ML-projects
-A collection of AI/ML projects and notebooks exploring algorithms, model building, and real-world use cases.
 # Web Content Q&A Tool

 A Python-based application that scrapes webpage content, creates embeddings, and answers questions based on the ingested information using a Retrieval-Augmented Generation (RAG) pipeline.